 - Google Adsense

 - Social Icons

 I have decided not to release this theme for the public.
 The main reason is to keep the unique look of my website.
-If anyone wants to use this theme, then please drop me a line via the contact page and I will share the code with you.

 - The website content is generated and uploaded to S3 bucket